 The time has come to look for a better alternative which is effective, eco-friendly and long lasting solution.

-Rodrepel™ masterbatch can be incorporated in polymer pipes, irrigation pipes, drip tapes, agriculture films, mulches etc.
+Rodrepel™ masterbatch can be incorporated in polymer pipes, irrigation pipes, drip tapes, agriculture films, mulches, storage devices, racks, pallets etc.

-But the RodrepelTM lacquer is a proper solution as a topical application to apply on fencing of trees and lawns.
-Lacquers do not interfere with the aesthetic properties of the application.
+RodrepelTM lacquer is a proper solution as a topical application to apply on fencing of trees and lawns. the lacquer can be used to coat the wooden racks and pallets in the storehouses.
+Lacquer does not interfere with the aesthetic properties of the application.

-Rodrepel™ is cost-effective, inert, and thermally stable and does not degrade on exposure to heat and sunlight.
+RodrepelTM is cost-effective, inert, and thermally stable and does not degrade on exposure to heat and sunlight.
 It does not volatilize and does not degrade in the soil.
-It is RoHS, RoHS2, REACH compliant and FIFRA exempted.
+It is RoHS, RoHS2, REACH, ISO, APVMA, NEA compliant and FIFRA exempted.

 Contact us at firstname.lastname@example.org to keep the pests away.